serilog/serilog-aspnetcore/README.md

 **Finally**, clean up by removing the remaining configuration for the default logger:

  * Remove calls to `AddLogging()`
- * Remove the `"Logging"` section from _appsettings.json_ files (this can be replaced with [Serilog configuration](https://github.com/serilog/serilog-settings-configuration) as shown in [this example](https://github.com/serilog/serilog-aspnetcore/blob/dev/samples/SimpleWebSample/Program.cs), if required)
+ * Remove the `"Logging"` section from _appsettings.json_ files (this can be replaced with [Serilog configuration](https://github.com/serilog/serilog-settings-configuration) as shown in [the _EarlyInitializationSample_ project](https://github.com/serilog/serilog-aspnetcore/blob/dev/samples/EarlyInitializationSample/Program.cs), if required)
  * Remove `ILoggerFactory` parameters and any `Add*()` calls on the logger factory in _Startup.cs_
  * Remove `UseApplicationInsights()` (this can be replaced with the [Serilog AI sink](https://github.com/serilog/serilog-sinks-applicationinsights), if required)

 That's it!
-With the level bumped up a little you will see log output like:
+With the level bumped up a little you will see log output resembling:

 ```
 [22:14:44.646 DBG] RouteCollection.RouteAsync